Partial identification for discrete data with nonignorable missing outcomes: Simulation studies

 Table 2 shows the results our of first simulation study.
 Coverage are above nominal levels for all saturated models in each simulation setting, but are below nominal levels for the Heckman model when the parametric assumptions of the model are not satisfied.
-In terms of interval width, we can see many of the saturated models with just the instrumental variable assumption had on average wider 90\% credible intervals compared to the model with no assumptions, similar to what we saw in Section 2.2.
+In terms of interval width, we can see many of the saturated models with just the instrumental variable assumption have on average wider 90\% credible intervals compared to the model with no assumptions, similar to what we saw in Section 2.2.
 Only when adding in the assumption about the direction of missing data bias do we see a reduction of average interval width compared to the model with no assumptions.
-Because these models are only partially identified, intervals for the Heckman and Oracle models are narrower, although the Heckman model suffers in coverage when parametric assumptions are not met.

-We can use the acceptance rates of the rejection samplers computing the prior over the posterior to estimate the Bayes factor comparing the posterior odds of a saturated model with no assumption to any of the saturated models in Table 2.
-Without any data, the prior acceptance rates for models with priors (2), (6), (8), (9), and (11) are 0.160, 0.035, 0.051, 0.023, and 0.005, respectively.
-Note when we assume $OR=1$ exactly, we use a slightly different rejection sampling algorithm than when assuming $OR \in (t_l, t_h)$ or assuming it has an approximate lognormal distribution, which is why prior acceptance rates differ so greatly between the models.
+We can use the acceptance rates of the rejection samplers computing the prior over the posterior to compute the posterior odds of our missing data assumptions via the Bayes factor.
+Without any data, the prior acceptance rates for the Sat-OR-1, Sat-OR-thresh, Sat-OR-normal, Sat-OR-1-pos, and Sat-OR-normal-beta are 0.160, 0.035, 0.051, 0.023, and 0.005, respectively.
+Note the Sat-OR-1 model uses a slightly different rejection sampling algorithm than the Sat-OR-thresh or Sat-OR-normal models, which is why prior acceptance rates differ so greatly between the models.
 However, maintaining a consistent rejection sampling procedure between the prior and posterior allows us to estimate the Bayes factor in all cases.
 Focusing on the setting where data are generated using a Heckman DGP with a missingness of 0.2, the Bayes factor results indicate that there is evidence in most of the datasets generated under these parameter values for both the instrumental variable assumption and positive data bias assumption, as mean Bayes factors are below 1.
 Additionally, as we add more assumptions that are supported by the data, Bayes factors decrease.
-Bayes factors for models where we assume a positive data bias when the data supports that assumption are generally lower than when we only assume $OR =1$.